-We involved our IT specialists to assess relevant controls over the Group's IT systems.
+We have involved our IT specialists to assess relevant controls over the Group's IT landscape which contains a number of IT systems and tools used to support business processes.
 These include controls within the Oracle and Durabill systems integral to relevant business cycles.
-We have not relied on controls over any business cycle, due to control deficiencies within the Group's IT systems.
-We have therefore adopted a fully substantive audit approach.
+We identified control deficiencies over this system.
+In response to these deficiencies, the Group mitigated these deficiencies and we performed additional procedures.
+As a result of these mitigating procedures, we relied on controls over the revenue business cycle in the current year.